Isn’t it illegal to treat dogs this way?

 No. This is about the breeder, not the breed.
 Investigations into puppy factories have revealed that both purebred and mixed-breed dogs are victims of puppy farming.
 Popular cross-breeds such as spoodles, cavoodles, labradoodles and Shih Tzu-Maltese crosses are routinely produced in puppy factories.
 However, as shown in our TV ad, and as investigations have revealed, pure breeds such as labradors, golden retrievers, boxers, spaniels, cavaliers, pugs, beagles and even border collies have been found in puppy factories.
 No breed or cross-breed is safe from unscrupulous breeders, which is why dogs need the community to be vigilant if inhumane puppy factories are to be stamped out.

 What’s the best way to find a puppy?

 - The simplest and most direct action you can take to end puppy factory cruelty is to adopt from a rescue group or shelter.
-Or use this flowchart to help navigate other options.

 - Trust your gut.
 If someone is willing to sell you a puppy sight unseen, ship them interstate, or asks to meet you in a public place to hand over the puppy, it is likely they have something to hide.